World Dream Bank

 - - McKibbin, Karen: Life on the Autism Spectrum: A Guide for Girls & Women.

 - Female autistics are WAY more common than admitted (one pundit claimed just one-ninth of all cases) because they hide better.
 A third, half?
 Unknown.
 (I know just as many autistic women as men).
 McKibbin jumps to the conclusion the hiding's innate; girls want to fit in more.
 Really?
-I was a boy desperate to hide in the herd like my sisters!
-But male classmates and teachers simply didn't let me.
+I was a boy desperate to hide in the herd like my sisters; but male classmates and teachers simply didn't let me.
 Geek girls hide because they can; boys get aggressively exposed as defective.
-Not that hiding works well, in the end; exhausting, and you doubt yourself, and get no help or treatment.
+Not that hiding works well, in the end; you may avoid active shunning or persecution, but it's exhausting, and you doubt yourself, and get no help or treatment.

 - + "Android 0": see Kelman, Nic